christphralden/clean-ui/src/content/micro-interactions/variable-hover.md

   - type: "header"
     value: "Copy and paste the following code into your project."
   - type: "description"
-    value: "Function that applies the animation using gsap."
+    value: "Function that applies the animation using GSAP or you could customize this with vanillajs."
   - type: "code"
-    filename: "animations/variable-hover.tsx"
+    filename: "animations/variable-hover.ts"
     lang: "typescript"
     value: |
       import gsap from 'gsap'